Gomboc-AI/rattleback/README.md

     - `<tool>` - The tool needed to apply the test case (i.e., `terraform`).
         - `<test case>` - The test case itself.
 The name should be hyphen delimited, and descriptive of the issue being created.

+or

+- `<benchmark / Framework>` - A 3rd party Benchmark or security framework
+    - `[<provider>]` - optional, and only for multi-provider
+        - `<name>` - A humanized name / summary of the
+            - `<tool>` - The tool needed to apply the test case
+                - `<solution[N]>` - One or more valid solutions

 Each level can have a README.md that describes what is being done, and any pre-conditions (aside from the account) that are needed.

 ## Test Case

 This repo is intended to be a realistic set of test cases.
-Each test case is meant to be fully self-standing meaning that the unit under test is the only one that should have security issues.
+Each test case is meant to be fully self-standing; meaning that the unit under test is the only one that should have security issues.

 If the tooling supports it, the unit under test should be call `uut` or should have a name, description, or tag that includes `uut` in some way.
 The test-case name should also be included in all the rendered objects in some way so that they are easy to find after the fact; especially in cases of cleanup failures.